acekavi/SnakeEyes/README.md

 # SnakeEyes-Final
-App to identify snake species in Sri Lanka using real time machine learning models integrated with Flutter
+App to identify snake species in Sri Lanka using real time machine learning models integrated with Kotlin using tensorflow lite